 Nestled between the Pacific Ocean and Coast Mountains, Vancouver is sassy, sophisticated and outdoorsy.
-Consistently recognized as one of the world’s most livable cities, Vancouver is home to two million people who enjoy a mild climate, inspiring scenery, thriving entrepreneurial scene (from craft breweries, tech startups to everything in between) and some of the best Asian inspired cuisine on the continent.
-Here, visitors find a combination of everything a world-class destination should be: diverse shopping and neighbourhoods, award-winning multifaceted cuisine, outdoor adventure and an exciting, constantly refreshed roster of arts, culture, festival and performances.
+Consistently recognized as one of the world’s most livable cities, Vancouver is home to two million people who enjoy a mild climate, inspiring scenery, thriving entrepreneurial scene (from craft breweries, tech startups to everything in between) and some of the best Asian inspired cuisine on the continent – your interested is piqued isn’t it?
+There are several great areas you can visit, or live in, our favourite is Brentwood – you can see more brentwood condos here.
+Still if you’re just visiting then you can find a combination of everything a world-class destination should be: diverse shopping and neighbourhoods, award-winning multifaceted cuisine, outdoor adventure and an exciting, constantly refreshed roster of arts, culture, festival and performances.
 There’s no doubt after you’ve adventured through YVR for the first time you’ll be chirping to your friends back home, “the West Coast really is the Best Coast!”

 I’ve always loved Vancouver.
 It was one of the first destinations I visited as a kid outside of my native Ontario.
 My parents packed us in a rental car and drove us from Edmonton Alberta (where I was born) all the way to British Columbia’s capital Victoria, on Vancouver Island.
 After my sister moved to Vancouver a few years ago I’ve had an enjoyable excuse to pause for a layover to catch up with her in YVR whenever I’m en route to the Pacific Islands, Asia or west coast USA.